 August 8, 2014

 Just because you’ve built an amazing community, doesn’t mean you’ve built a viable business.
 How do you balance open source, community projects and self-serve users with the need to drive commercial revenue?
-This panel of C-level execs discusses the choices they’ve made to support developer community and concurrently scale to the enterprise.
+This panel of C-level execs discusses the choices they’ve made to support developer community, encourage platform adoption and concurrently scale to the enterprise.